grew-nlp/grew_doc/content/usage/cli.md

 {{< json file="static/usage/cli/_build/output_grep" >}}

-This means that the request described in the file `dislocated.req` was found three times in the corpus, each item gives the sentence identifier and the position of the nodes and the edges matched by the request.
+This means that the request described in the file `dislocated.req` has been found three times in the corpus, each item giving the sentence identifier and the position of the nodes and the edges matched by the request.

-Note that two other options exist:
+Note that there are two other options:

  * `-html`: produces a new `html` field in each JSON item with the sentence where words impacted by the request are in a special HTML span with class `highlight`
- * `-dep_dir <directory>`: produces a new file in the folder `directory` with the representation of the sentence with highlighted part (as in [Grew-match](http://match.grew.fr) tool) and a new field in each JSON item with the filename; the output is in `dep` format (usable with [Dep2pict](http://dep2pict.loria.fr)).
+ * `-dep_dir <directory>`: produces a new file in the `directory` folder with the representation of the sentence with the highlighted part (as in the [Grew-match](http://match.grew.fr) tool) and a new field in each JSON item with the filename; the output is in `dep` format usable with Dep2pict.

 ### Example with **Multi** input